feilipu/z88dk-libraries/th02/README.md

 ## Preparation

-The library can be compiled using the following command --opt-code-speed=inlineints lines in Linux, with the `+target` modified to be relevant to your machine.
+The library can be compiled using the following command lines in Linux, with the `+target` modified to be relevant to your machine.

 ```
 zcc +yaz180 -clib=new -x -O2 --opt-code-speed=all --math32 @th02.lst -o ../th02